-I found the Anne Pro 2 a very good keyboard.
-I tested it on Mobile, Windows, and even Linux, and apart from some bluetooth problems here and there, the keyboard worked flawlessly.
+My first “nice” keyboard was the Anne Pro 2.
+I think it’s a very good keyboard.
+I used it on Mobile, Windows, and even Linux, and apart from some bluetooth problems here and there, it worked flawlessly.

 The software is also pretty good, the led customization is ok, but not great, and the macro system allows you to program your keyboard to do anything.
-The guys at obins even tried to mimic some QMK features, such as tap, and they work pretty well.
+The guys at obins even tried to mimic some QMK features, such as tap.

 Just a month later buying the AP2 I decided that I was going to build my own keyboard.
 And it was going to be the Lily58 Pro.